Skip to main content

 Analog

-There is a number of functions that start a simple analog sensor server.
+There are a number of functions that start a simple analog sensor server.
 We'll use startPotentiometer() as an example, but you can use any of the following, as they all use the same configuration.

 In the simplest case, you just pass the pin to startPotentiometer().
 The voltage on the pin (typically between 0V (GND) and 3.3V (VCC)) will be translated to a number between 0 and 1.